scoverage/sbt-coveralls/README.md

  * 0.13.0 support added
  * Moved plugin to root unnamed package
  * Added scct as a dependency rather than requiring the user to also bring it in
- * Added `singleProject` and `singleProject` Settings which include the scct settings, so the user doesn't need to manually include them in their `build.sbt`
+ * Added `singleProject` and `multiProject` Settings which include the scct settings, so the user doesn't need to manually include them in their `build.sbt`
  ** Multi Project support still needs to be tested.
 Need to make a demo project for this.

 ## TODO